What Is Polar Argo?

 - More resistant hardware, to withstand occasional encounters with sea ice.

+The figure below, shows the schematics of the typical under-ice operation of an Argo-float.
 To learn more about the continuous work of the Argo community to overcome all the technical challenges associated with float operation under the ice, click here.

-Keep in mind that the Argo network floats are just a part of the mosaic of instruments and platforms necessary to observe the Polar Regions appropriately.
+Keep in mind that the Argo network floats are just a part of the larger array of instruments and platforms necessary to observe the Polar Regions appropriately.
 In the multi-year ice environments of the Arctic proper, for example, ice tethered profilers are a more suitable alternative.
 For a list of pages related to Polar oceanography click here.

 Our community is happy to assist countries and institutions interested in deploy floats in the polar oceans.
 Please visit the Polar Argo Contacts page to find the right people for your scientific purposes and region of interest.